A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the

-The fluid-structure interaction in the problem is captured by following elastic model \citep{liu_multicore_2024, muller_global_2014}:
+The fluid-structure interaction in the problem is captured by the following elastic model \cite{liu_multicore_2024, muller_global_2014}:

-where $p_{ext}$ is the exterior pressure, $K$ is the rigidity being the intrinsic feature of vessel, $\beta_1$ and $\beta_2$ are parameters depending on the vessel wall behaviour and $A_0$ is the neutral area of vessel.
-In the context of retinal vessels, the exterior pressure is identified with the intraocular pressure (IOP), which is the fluid pressure environment surrounding the vessels in the eye.
-The values of $K$, $\beta_1$ and $\beta_2$ varies with the vessel position and its function.
+where $p_{ext}$ is the exterior pressure, $K$ is the rigidity being the intrinsic feature of vessel, $\beta_1$ and $\beta_2$ are parameters depending on the vessel wall behaviour, and $A_0$ is the neutral area of vessel, which differs for each vessel.
+The values of $K$, $\beta_1$ and $\beta_2$ vary with the vessel position and its function.
 The rigidity is

 with $E$ the Young modulus and $h$ the thickness of the vessel wall.
 The parameters $\alpha$ and $\beta$ are given by

 and